adamtopaz/lean-acl-pairs/README.md

 whenever $u,v \in K^\times$ satisfy $u + v = 1$ in $K$.

-This repository contains a formalization of the relationship between so-called "alternating pairs" and valuation rings.
+This repository contains a formalization of the relationship between such alternating pairs and valuation rings.

 ## Valuations yield alternating pairs.
-First of all, alternating pairs arise naturally in the presence of valuations, and this is the first (relatively easy) result formalized in this repository.
+First we discuss the "trivial" direction, saying that alternating pairs arise naturally in the presence of valuations as a relatively easy consequence of the ultrametric inequality.
-The following code can be found in the file `src/main_converse.lean`.
+The formal statement that we prove along these lines can be found in the file `src/main_converse.lean`.
+We have reproduced the main result from this file (along with some "setup" code) in the following code block.

 ```lean
 -- We are given two fields, `K` and `F`